Junior Research Fellowships

-The Junior Research Fellows are members of the Governing Body, with full privileges of Fellows.
-In addition to pursuing research, a Junior Research Fellow is required to live in Cambridge or close by, and to participate in College life and activity.
-Privileges include meals, limited financial support for expenses associated with research, the possibility of an office and accommodation in College properties.
-Although these are research posts, teaching is likely to be made available if desired.
+Junior Research Fellows are members of the Governing Body, with full privileges of Fellows.
+In addition to pursuing research, a Junior Research Fellow is required to live in Cambridge or close by and to participate in College life and activity.
+Privileges include all meals, limited financial support for expenses associated with research, the possibility of an office or accommodation in College properties.
+Although these are research posts, Junior Research Fellows are encouraged to take advantage of opportunities to undertake a small amount of University and/or College teaching.

-The stipend attached to all Junior Research Fellowships is £21,290 (pre award of doctorate) rising each year to a maximum of £27,401, according to age and academic qualification.
+The stipend attached to all Junior Research Fellowships is £21,716 (pre award of doctorate), £24,129 (after award of doctorate), rising each year to a maximum of £27,949.
 Additional payment is made for teaching.
-A living-out allowance of £4,000 is made to those not living in college.
+A living-out allowance of £4,000 is made on application to those not living in college accommodation.

 Graduates of any university are eligible.
-Candidates will usually have completed their PhD and must not have undertaken more than 2 years of postdoctoral work by 1 October 2019 (i.e. your PhD cannot have been granted before 30 September 2017).
-Allowance will be made for parental leave or other personal circumstances.
+Candidates will usually have completed their PhD but must not have undertaken more than 3 years of postdoctoral work by 1st October 2020 (i.e. your PhD cannot have been granted before 30th September 2017).

-The closing date for application is 19 November 2018.
-Applications received after this date will not be considered.
-Short-listed candidates will be invited for interview on Thursday 28 February 2019.
-Please ensure that you will be available for interview on this date, as it is not possible to arrange other times for interviews.
-The Fellowship will begin on 1 October 2019 and run until 30 September 2023.
+The closing date for application is 9 am on Tuesday 14th January 2020.
+Applications received after this date and time will not be considered.
+Short-listed candidates will be invited for interview in late April 2020.
+Please ensure that you will be available for interview on these dates, as it is not possible to arrange other times for interviews.
+The Fellowship will begin on 1st October 2020 and will run until 30th September 2024.

-To apply go to the FAS website and create an application:
+To apply use the following link to go to the FAS website and create an application:

 Before the closing date, applicants must complete all sections of the online Fellowship Application and upload onto the website (PDF only) the following:

-- A curriculum vitae (of no more than four A4 sides) including details of higher education, degrees awarded, positions held and a list of publications.
+- A curriculum vitae (of no more than three A4 sides) including details of higher education, degrees awarded, positions held and a list of publications.

 - A document (of no more than 1200 words in length) containing descriptions of your current research and of the research you propose to undertake during the Fellowship.

-Applicants must also arrange for three letters of recommendation to be uploaded onto the site in PDF format.
-Each referee will be asked to provide the names of two further readers, not in the candidate’s institution, to whom work might be sent if the candidate is long-listed.
+Applicants must also arrange for three letters of recommendation to be uploaded onto the site in PDF format by the closing date of the competition, 9 am on Tuesday 14th January 2020.
+Each referee should be asked to provide the names of two further readers, not in the candidate’s institution, to whom work might be sent if the candidate is long-listed.
 It is the duty of the candidate to ensure that the referees submit the references and the names of two readers before the closing date.

 Please note that all application materials must be in the English language.

-The application will not be considered in the competition until it has been submitted and all references and the names of additional readers have been received.
+The application will not be considered in the competition until it has been submitted and all references, including the names of additional readers, have been received.
 An email will be sent once this has occurred.

-After the closing date, the College will contact selected applicants by email to ask for samples of written work, up to 20,000 words (either published papers or chapters of a doctoral thesis).
+In late January, the College will contact long-listed applicants by email to ask for samples of written work, up to 20,000 words (either published papers or chapters of a doctoral thesis).
+This work must be supplied within a week of the sending of the e-mail.

 A successful candidate travelling from outside the UK to take up a Fellowship may claim travel and removal expenses up to a level agreed in advance with the Bursar of the College.